0

 3. Cap, shake the jar, and place the jar on a sunny windowsill.
 Allow to infuse for four to six weeks, shaking every couple of days.
 It is helpful to write the date the mix was made on the bottom of the jar.

 4. Strain herbs out of jojoba with cheesecloth, a couple of layers might be needed to remove all particles.
 Transfer infused jojoba to smaller bottles to be used as needed or gifted.
 Write the date finished on the bottom of the jar and try to use up within a year.
-While jojoba has an indefinite shelf life, the herbs introduce properties that can go bad or increase the risk of mold.
+While jojoba has an indefinite shelf life, the herbs that are in the calendula-infused jojoba oil introduce properties that can go bad or increase the risk of mold.

 Other Infusions you can try to make: